IFG: Early ripening cherries and exotic flavored grapes will gain ground in 2023

 In addition to developing heat-resistant cherry varieties, low-temperature cultivars open the door for cherry breeders and growers in non-traditional planting areas, which should allow for better production in warmer regions such as Southern California, Israel and Egypt, IFG said.

-“The goal of a low chill cherry program is to start early and with low chill, which means that the fruit will need fewer chill hours over the course of the winter,” explains Alwyn van Jaarsveld, IFG's international business manager for cherries.
-He noted that by bringing the ripening period forward, cherry lovers will be able to enjoy the fruit before the regular start of the season.
+“The goal of a low-chill cherry program is to start early and low-chill, which means the fruit will need fewer chilling hours over the course of the winter,” explains Alwyn van Jaarsveld, IFG's international cherry commercial director.
+He highlighted that by advancing the ripening period, cherry lovers will be able to enjoy the fruit before the usual start of the season.

-“We are seeing these low-chill cherries being planted in more places than ever before, allowing for better maintenance of supply to the retail trade,” continues van Jaarsveld.
-In his opinion, the new trend allows retailers to create a more stable offer and prevent customers from becoming frustrated by the availability of “now you see me, now you don't” seasonal fruit.
+“We see these low-chill cherries being planted in more places than ever, allowing for better maintenance of supply to retail,” continues van Jaarsveld.
+In his opinion, the new trend allows retailers to create a more stable offer and prevent customers from feeling frustrated by the availability of seasonal fruit "now you see me, now you don't."
 This adds another advantage to the new cultivars, making them a potential hit in 2023.

 Regarding table grapes, IFG forecasts that the market will see more varieties with exotic flavors that seek to satisfy the extravagant tastes of consumers.
 Over the last decade, the palates of grape lovers have become more sophisticated, forcing the industry to continue adjusting and developing new strategies.
 Surprise and delight will be a motto this year.